kwang7/mergeSort/README.md

 2. System.currentTimeMillis()
 	We used this to test arrays of various sizes, and focused on larger ones that couldn't be tested using print statements.

+Our data from the tests can be found here: https://docs.google.com/document/d/1hX4gjmZuN02E8FFHmvnUpkgZ59ff1-vrnMRIiKP7i-4/pub